 Soulmate memories can be bittersweet.
 For some people, soulmate memories bring positive emotions in remembering their connection and time together.
 They see it as an experience to shape their lives.
 They see the opportunities for spiritual growth and evolving to the next level of their existence.

 For others, soulmate memories can be heart-wrenching.
 This prevents them from moving forward with their lives.
 They live in the past because they feel the constant backwards pull to the time they shared with their soulmate.
 They very often obsess about the relationship and what coulda, shoulda, woulda been.
 It’s very difficult to stay on a forward momentum and progress in your life when your soulmate has separated from you.

 Regardless of the reason, many people find it almost impossible to release the hold soulmate memories have over them.
 They wish they could stop thinking of their soulmate.
 Being reminded of them time and time again, through reminders the Universe throws at them, can lead to depression.
 Memories come flooding back and peace of mind and emotional fortitude go out the window.

 How can the memories of a soulmate help someone instead of constantly hurting them?
 Are there any benefits to soulmate memories?
 There can be numerous ways they can help, if you use them the right way.

-That is what you should think about when soulmate memories rear their ugly head.
+That’s what you should think about when soulmate memories rear their ugly head.
 Remember who you were before that relationship and how you may have changed for the worse.
 Focus on going back to who you were before the damage was done.
 Detox from the drama, problems and issues.
 Get your strength, your dignity and your self-respect back.
 Instead of wondering when or if they will return, worry about them returning to the same old nonsense.

-Make the changes you need to so that craziness won’t happen again.
+Make the changes you need so that craziness won’t happen again.
 Learn the lessons and experience the personal growth you needed to embrace either a new soulmate or a returning one.
 Then you can create new and lasting relationships in the future.